 - Healthy Target – allows you to track your progress on a daily basis as well as connect wearable devices and obtain actionable insights by the end of the week

-Walgreens seeks to go beyond just living up to their brand through the Walgreens App.
+Walgreens seeks to go beyond just living up to its brand through the Walgreens App.
 The app offers access to healthcare clinics as well as a rewards program that promotes healthy living behaviors.

 - Refill by Scan – allows you to scan the barcode on your prescription bottle and pick up your refill in an hour; you will also get alerted when it’s time to refill your prescriptions